plabayo/rama/rama-cli/README.md

 **Forward automatically for this connection** also releases its other pending items and applies to subsequent messages, including other HTTP/2 streams on the same connection.
-The connection can be returned to interception from the pending pane.
+The connection can be returned to interception from the request list.
 Automatic response/drop/close rules still apply.
 Turning interception off only affects new items; **Forward all and turn off** also releases the queue.
 Pending approvals expire after five minutes by default: HTTP receives 504 and WebSockets close.
 Queue overflow returns 503 or closes the WebSocket, never an